Find Fast Treatment for Blood Clots in the Greater Sacramento Region

 The ability of your blood to clot is essential.
 Clotting is your body’s defense mechanism against bleeding too much.
 Bleeding from scrapes for cuts on the skin stops when the blood clots.
 But, when a blood clot forms inside a vein or artery, it can cause serious health problems.

 If you have a blood clot in Sacramento, CA or a surrounding area, see the emergency services team at Dignity Health for the expertise and care you need.
-Find your nearest location today and use InQuicker™, our online waiting service, to select your estimated arrival time.
+Find your nearest location today.

 Blood clots can form due to an underlying medical condition, from medication side effects, or from lack of physical activity.
 Some medical conditions that increase the risk of blood clots are: